Duncanville ISD Head Coaches

 Head Boys Track Coach

 Coach Leon Paul is a product of Fort Worth, TX.
 He is a graduate of Arlington High School where he lettered in both football and track.
-He received a football scholarship to play corner back and Oklahoma Panhandle State University.
-While attending OPSU he earned 2 All-Conference honors and received a bachelor’s degree in Kinesiology.
+He received a football scholarship to play cornerback at Oklahoma Panhandle State University.
+While attending OPSU he earned two All-Conference honors and received a bachelor’s degree in Kinesiology.

-Kennedale was his first Head Coaching job where he turned the boys track program around.
-During his 2 years at Kennedale he was able to bring 2 District Titles, 2 Area Titles, 2 Regional Titles, and 1 State Championship titles which was the first one in school history.
-He then took over the track program at Crowley High school where he was able to bring in his 2 years there 2 District Titles, 2 Area titles, 1 Regional title and 2 state appearances.
+Kennedale was his first Head Coaching job, where he was able to bring two district titles, two Area titles, two Regional titles, and the first State Championship title in school history.
+He then took over the track program at Crowley High school, leading their track team to twp district titles, two Area titles, one Regional title and two State appearances.

-“Getting the opportunity to come to Duncanville and being around future hall of fame coaches is an atmosphere I wanted to be around” Paul said.
-“The level of competition in our district makes our kids better and makes our coaches better and I always strive to be the best at whatever I do”.
+“Getting the opportunity to come to Duncanville and be around future hall of fame coaches is an atmosphere I wanted to be around,” Paul says.
+“The level of competition in our district makes our kids better and makes our coaches better, and I always strive to be the best at whatever I do.”

-Coach Leon Paul is married to Shenay Paul and is the father of 3 beautiful daughters Kailyn (8) Robyn (5) and Kenidee Paul (1).
+Coach Leon Paul is married to Shenay Paul and is the father of three beautiful daughters - Kailyn, Robyn and Kenidee.

 Head Girls Track Coach

-Coach Green grew up in Fort Worth TX where she graduated from Arlington Heights High School.
-While at Arlington Heights she competed in Volleyball, Basketball, and Track & Field.
-She received a scholarship to Texas State University for Track & Field.
-After 5 years of education and competition she graduated with a Bachelor’s of Arts in Psychology.
+Coach Green grew up in Fort Worth and graduated from Arlington Heights High School.
+While at Arlington Heights she competed in volleyball, basketball, and track and field.
+She received a scholarship to Texas State University for Track and Field, earning a Bachelor of Arts degree in Psychology.

-Coach Green has been coaching for a total of 9 years, and she became part of the Duncanville family in 2012 as an assistant Track Coach.
-In 2014 she became the Girls Head Track & Field Coach.
+Coach Green became part of the Duncanville family in 2012 as an assistant Track Coach.
+In 2014 she became the Girls Head Track and Field Coach.

 Head Cross Country Coach

-Nominated as Campus Teacher of the year in five different schools; awarded Teacher of the Year at Clarke Middle School in El Paso; Runner up Secondary Teacher of the year for Socorro School District; Track and Field Coach of the Year for Star Telegram; Texas Girls Coaches Association 4A-5A Sub-Varsity Coach of the Year.
+Coach Reed was awarded Teacher of the Year honors at Clarke Middle School in El Paso and runner-up Secondary Teacher of the year for Socorro School District.
+She has been selected Track and Field Coach of the Year for the Star Telegram, and Texas Girls Coaches Association 4A-5A Sub-Varsity Coach of the Year.

-As a Head Track and Field and Head Cross Country coach at Arlington Martin, Crowley High School, and Duncanville High School, she has been instrumental in leading her teams to more than eight District Championships, two Regional team championships, and has coached numerous individual state champions, medalists, and qualifiers.
+As a Head Track and Field and Head Cross Country coach at Arlington Martin, Crowley High School, and Duncanville High School, Coach Reed has been instrumental in leading her teams to more than eight District Championships, two Regional team championships, and has coached numerous individual state champions, medalists, and qualifiers.

-Resides in Arlington Texas with two children, Matthew Reed and Caitlyn Reed.
+She resides in Arlington with her two children, Matthew and Caitlyn.